 I’m currently in Las Vegas, NV attending the amazing CompTIA Breakaway conference.
-I consider myself a conference “veteran” now, having attended dozens of industry events over the past few years – both in the UK, Europe and the US – often as an invited speaker, but always with an eye to learning from the plethora of great presentations from industry experts that are offered at events such as these.
+I consider myself a conference “veteran” now, having attended dozens of industry events over the past few years – in the UK, Europe and the US – often as an invited speaker, but always with an eye to learning from the wealth of great presentations from industry experts that are offered at events such as these.

 For me, such presentations are an amazing opportunity to gain insight and knowledge from people who have been there and done that, are learning and sharing their successes (and mistakes), or are offering a new perspective to me.